 Its key features include

 - AI Demand & Supply Planning: Prediko’s AI pulls your sales history, seasonality, and growth trends across stores to generate forecasts.
-It then turns those forecasts into a clear buying plan and tells you exactly what, when and how much to reorder.

 As their product range grew, so did the time spent managing inventory.
 The process became harder to maintain and left too much room for errors.

-Since moving to Prediko, they’ve been able to cut down that manual work and get a clearer view of what needs restocking.
+After moving to Prediko, they’ve been able to cut down that manual work and get a clearer view of what needs restocking.
 Forecasting, reordering, and stock tracking now happens in one place.

 Read the full case study here.